ninrod/rsynced-melpa/melpa/evil-rails-readme.txt

-evil-rails is Ruby on Rails support fo Evil mode
+evil-rails is Ruby on Rails support for Evil mode

 Code: